 As a participant in the Society of Thoracic Surgeons (STS) public reporting initiative, Cleveland Clinic is proud to achieve a three-star rating (highest) in all five categories for adult cardiac surgery, both categories for General Thoracic Surgery and the newest rating for Transcatheter Aortic Heart Valve Replacement.
 These categories include:

-- Mitral Valve Repair/Replacement + Coronary Artery Bypass Graft (time frame January 2018-December 2020)
+- Mitral Valve Repair/Replacement + Coronary Artery Bypass Graft (time frame July 2020-June 2023)

-- Transcatheter Aortic Valve Replacement (STS/ACC TVT Registry, time frame October 2017-September 2020)
+- Transcatheter Aortic Valve Replacement (STS/ACC TVT Registry, time frame October 2019-September 2022)

 The Society for Vascular Surgery's Vascular Quality Initiative